Tornhoof/RoaringBitmap/README.md

 Target Framework is .NET 4.6

 # What is in it?
 * Immutable data structure using readonly fields and private constructors
 * overloaded operators for AND, OR, NOT and XOR

-* No RLE at the moment
+# TODO
+* Serialization
+* Improve memory usage, especially NOT will put objects on the Large Object Heap

 # How to use it?
 Compile the RoaringBitmap.sln and use 'RoaringBitmap.Create' to create your bitmap, then use bitwise operations on it.
 See the Unit Tests for examples.